INDEPENDENT CONTRACTOR AGREEMENT

 - Unless notified otherwise by DLIVRD in writing or except as provided herein, CONTRACTOR will receive payment per accurate Contracted Service completed in an amount consistent with the publicly provided pay model, which you can view here.
 From time to time, DLIVRD may offer opportunities for CONTRACTOR to earn more money for performing Contracted Services at specified times or in specified locations.
 Nothing prevents the parties from negotiating a different rate of pay, and CONTRACTOR is free to accept or deny any such opportunities to earn different rates of pay.

-- DLIVRD’s online credit card software may permit consumers to add a gratuity to be paid to CONTRACTOR, and consumers can also pay a gratuity to CONTRACTOR in cash.
+- DLIVRD’s software permits gratuity to be paid to CONTRACTOR, and consumers can also pay a gratuity to CONTRACTOR in cash.
 CONTRACTOR shall retain 100% of any gratuity paid by the consumer, whether by cash or credit card.
 DLIVRD acknowledges it has no right to interfere with the amount of gratuity given by the consumer to the CONTRACTOR.

-- DLIVRD will process payments made by consumers and transmit to CONTRACTOR.
-Payments for all deliveries completed in a given week will be transferred via direct deposit on no less than a weekly basis unless it notifies CONTRACTOR otherwise in writing.
+- DLIVRD will process payments to CONTRACTOR.
+Payments for all deliveries completed in a given day will be transferred via direct deposit on the next business day unless it notifies CONTRACTOR otherwise in writing.

 - From time to time, DLIVRD may offer various Drivers promotions or referral programs.
 CONTRACTOR agrees that he or she will not manipulate or abuse the referral programs or Drivers promotions by, among other things: (a) tampering with the location feature on his or her mobile phone; (b) collecting incentive or promotional pay when not eligible to receive such pay under relevant policies; or, (c) creating multiple Drivers or consumer accounts.
 CONTRACTOR understands that engaging in this type of manipulation or abuse constitutes a material breach of this Agreement and may lead to deactivation of his or her account.